 Where should you install these cookie opt-ins on your site?

-The best place to get the consent you need for cookie use is through a cookie consent banner.
-This banner will appear at the bottom, top, or on either side of your website when a user enters your site, and will remain there until they’ve taken action to opt in or manage their cookie preferences.
+The best place to get the consent you need for cookie use is through a cookie banner.
+This banner will appear at the bottom, top, or on either side of your website when a user accesses it.
+It will remain there until they’ve taken action to opt in or manage their cookie preferences.
 This banner should give users the opportunity to set their cookie preferences, and also direct them to your cookie policy.

-Nike is one of many sites that boasts GDPR cookie consent examples.
-It uses a pop-up modal instead of a banner, in which they give users the chance to opt in to the use of cookies, or to get more information.
-If they click “More Information,” they’re taken to a new pop-up that allows them to customize their cookie preferences by category.
+Nike is one of many sites that includes a GDPR cookie consent popup.
+A popup can also give users the chance to opt in to the use of cookies or get more information.
+If users click “More Information,” they’re shown a new popup that allows them to customize their cookie preferences by category.

 You Want More Targeted Emailing Lists